THE BLOODDOLL FACTORY

 “Good, because that is a qualification of this job,” Sadie said.
 “We like our fertility specialists to also be donors.
 Are you familiar with the standard donation practices?”

-“I am,” William said with a slight pause.
+“I am.”
+William said after clearing his throat.
 Talking about his fertility and jacking off into a cup was the last thing he expected to be discussing during a job interview.
 “It’s...”
 He cleared his throat.
-“Fairly straightforward.”
+“Fairly straight forward.”

 “You would be required to donate nightly,” Sadie said.